 The risk of developing LAA can be reduced by minimising exposure to laboratory animal allergens.
 It is essential that personnel working within animal facilities wear personal protective equipment (PPE) and adhere to procedures for animal and cage handling.
 Procedures will vary with the type of animal facility and caging and may include:

 Early detection is important to the management of this condition.
-All personnel working with animals must complete the LAA Workers' Questionnaire, initially 6 monthly (with the initial questionnaire to be completed prior to commencing work with animals or as early as possible after commencing work), then annually after the first year.
-In addition personnel should report any LAA symptoms immediately via Incident Reporting and contact the University Health Service.
+All personnel working with animals must complete the LAA Workers' Questionnaire, initially six-monthly (with the initial questionnaire to be completed prior to commencing work with animals or as early as possible after commencing work), then annually after the first year.
+In addition personnel should report any LAA symptoms immediately via incident reporting and contact the University Health Service.